 The following are typical transactions for which Kroll has been engaged to provide advice and opinions with respect to intercompany debt:

-For nearly 15 years, company management, boards of directors, trustees of income funds as well as tax attorneys and tax advisors have relied on Kroll’s advice and opinions to support their view that an intercompany debt security should be characterized as debt for tax purposes.
+Company management, boards of directors, trustees of income funds as well as tax attorneys and tax advisors have relied on Kroll’s advice and opinions to support their view that an intercompany debt security should be characterized as debt for tax purposes.